bquistorff/statacons/README.md

 ~~~~
     net install statacons, from(https://raw.github.com/bquistorff/statacons/main/) force replace
 ~~~~

+As above, if you install user-written Stata packages to a folder that is local to a project (for example, for consistency across users on a shared project), you should be sure that you *also* update statacons in your default `ado/plus` directory.

 This will update all the core program files (statacons.ado, statacons.ado, complete_datasignature.ado, runscons.py, sconsign-script.py, sconstruct_fns.py) and the help files as necessary, but *not* the pystatacons Python package.